minjong-ha/cardbox/README.md

 ### 1. Public Section

 Every cards are the plain texts, and each cards is sharable using Airdrop.
-The reason that Manusecret only supports Airdrop is the concept of the app is a manuscript, which is retro or classic or out-dated.
+The reason that Cardbox only supports Airdrop is the concept of the app is a manuscript, which is retro or classic or out-dated.

 ### 2. Private Section